Young Minds Imagine the Future of Science and Technology

-Leading Innovation & Advancing Classroom Science Education
+Leading Innovation and Advancing Classroom Science Education

-The world’s largest K-12 science competition attracts young, brilliant minds from around the country and Canada – all showing off their ideas on changing the future.
+The world’s largest K-12 science competition attracts young, brilliant minds from around the country and Canada, all showing off their ideas on changing the future.
 ExploraVision challenges students to envision and communicate new technology — 20 years into the future — through collaborative brainstorming and research of current science and technology.
 The program was designed to allow participation by all students, at any achievement level, attending public, private or home school.
 Since its inception in 1992, more than 360,000 students have participated in the ExploraVision program.
 This fun and engaging program can inspire a lifelong love of science, technology and innovation for students and teachers alike.
 Tune in to encourage the young future scientist in your home!

 The best part of Thanksgiving is spending time with your family and being grateful for your many blessings.
 Today, The Balancing Act is giving you three turkey leftover recipes that can infuse your holiday extras with a tasty twist.

 Get swept away under the desert sky as Amber Milt takes you behind the scenes of The Band's Visit.